MCKevmeister/mckevmeister/README.md

 ### Hi there 👋

+🌱 I’m currently studying a Bachelor of Information Technology at Nelson Marlborough Institute of Technology NMIT.

+📫 How to reach me: MC-Kevmeister@protonmail.com

 <!--
 **MCKevmeister/mckevmeister** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.